MuhammadAnas14/Sir-Syed-IOT-Class-Tasks/README.md

 # CHAPTER # 5 STRUCTS

-TASK#1
+TASK#1:

 Make a custom data type named Employee using struct with following fields:

-EMPLOYEE NO
+EMPLOYEE NO,
-NAME
+NAME,
-EMAIL
+EMAIL,
-Gender
+Gender,
-PHONE NO
+PHONE NO,
 active(boolean)

 Assign all five fields the appropriate data type in struct definition.